DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-mentor-materials.md

 ### Stimulus

-In your last mentor session, you supported your teacher to plan to develop pupils’ vocabulary.
-This week you should observe them developing pupils’ vocabulary implicitly and/or explicitly.
+In your last mentor session, you supported your teacher to plan to develop pupils' vocabulary.
+This week you should observe them developing pupils' vocabulary implicitly and/or explicitly.

 What you look for may vary depending on the phase that your teacher teaches.
-There, suggested focuses have been separated into ‘Early Years’ and Primary and Secondary’.
+There, suggested focuses have been separated into 'Early Years' and Primary and Secondary'.

 ### Early Years